wearpants/twiggy/doc/technical_details.rst

 The internal log
 ================
-:class:`twiggy.logger.InternalLog` just has an outputter, no emitters.
+:class:`twiggy.logger.InternalLog` just has an output, no emitters.
 Using async is highly discouraged.

 ****************************
 Internal optimizations